Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Birth of a Mercenary. Please enjoy.

 War changes a man.
-His old life consisted of toiling in the fields and trying, in vain, to court the woman he loved.
+Before, his life had consisted of toiling in the fields and trying, in vain, to court the woman he loved.
 It was a humble existence but one he was once content with.
-That all changed after his conscription.
+That all changed after he returned.

-What remained of the bandits lied at the young man’s feet.
+What remained of the bandits now lay at the young man’s feet.
 Various limbs littered the ground.
-There may have been more of them but they fought as a mass with little regards to tactics or stratagem.
+There may have been more of them but they fought as a mass with little regard to tactics or stratagem.
 Moreover, they did not have nearly the skill.
-Ten of them combined had merely a tenth of swordsman young man possessed.
+Ten of them combined still only had but a tenth of young man’s aptitude with a weapon.

-A large curved blade was in his right hand.
-After growling a few words of remorse over the death of his allies, and a vow to avenge their deaths, he swung it in an ostentatious manner over his head.
-Perhaps his hope was to intimidate the young man.
+A large curved blade was firmly gripped in his right hand.
+After growling a few words of remorse over the death of his allies and a vow to avenge their deaths, he swung it ostentatiously over his head.
+Perhaps he hoped to intimidate the young man.
 If so, he failed.

 There was a single reason why the young man had survived those countless numbers of battles and ultimately survived the war when even his mentor was slain.
 A very basic reason.